Professor and Director of the MST Program

 Annette Nellen, CPA, CGMA, Esq., is a professor in and director of San José State University's graduate tax program (MST), teaching courses in tax research, accounting methods, property transactions, high tech tax matters, employment tax, ethics, and tax policy.

-Professor Nellen serves on the AICPA Tax Executive Committee (chair as of October 25, 2016) and the AICPA Tax Reform Task Force.
+Professor Nellen served on the AICPA Tax Executive Committee for over six years (chair from October 2016 to May 2019).
 She is a past chair of the AICPA Individual Taxation Technical Resource Panel.
-Annette is a monthly contributor to the AICPA Tax Insider e-newsletter.
-Professor Nellen was the lead author of the AICPA tax policy concept statement #1, Guiding Principles of Good Tax Policy: A Framework for Evaluating Tax Proposals (2001), still in use today.
+Professor Nellen was the lead author of the AICPA tax policy concept statement #1, Guiding Principles of Good Tax Policy: A Framework for Evaluating Tax Proposals (2001, updated 2017), still in use today.
 Professor Nellen is the recipient of the 2013 Arthur J. Dixon Memorial Award given by the Tax Division of the AICPA, the highest award given by the accounting profession in the area of taxation.
 In fall 2013, Professor Nellen completed a three-year term on the Executive Committee of the Taxation Section of the California Bar.
-She is the co-chair of the CA Bar Tax Section's Women in Tax Committee.
+She was the first co-chair of the CA Bar Tax Section's Women in Tax Committee.
 Prof. Nellen is the recipient of the 2019 Benjamin F. Miller Award from the Taxation Section of the California Lawyers Association for achievement and contribution in the filed of state and local taxation law.
 She is a former chair of the ABA Tax Section’s Sales, Exchanges & Basis Committee.

 Professor Nellen is the author of Bloomberg BNA Tax Portfolio #533, Amortization of Intangibles.
-She is also the author of Bloomberg BNA Internet Law Resource Center’s portfolio, Overview of Internet Taxation Issues.
-She is an editor for three of the Southwestern Federal Taxation textbooks (Individual Income Tax; Corporations, Partnerships, Estates & Trusts; and Essentials of Taxation).
-She is a monthly columnist (Moving Forward?) for Tax Analysts’ State Tax Notes.
+She is an editor for the four Southwestern Federal Taxation textbooks (Individual Income Tax; Corporations, Partnerships, Estates & Trusts; Comprehensive; and Essentials of Taxation).
+She is a regular columnist (Moving Forward?) for Tax Analysts’ State Tax Notes.